 In important areas of professional fleet management, you should assess your organization's current levels of proficiency.
 This will help you to focus on where you want to gain improvements, and which areas are the most important to your company.
-To assist you, Canada Cartage has created a "Fleet Management Self-Assessment Guide" that covers twenty-four important areas of fleet management.
-You can download the guide at www.canadacartage.com/selfassessmentguide.
+See pages 14 to 21 for Canada Cartage's "Fleet Management Self-Assessment Tool" that will help you and your team to better evaluate current competencies and potential gaps in performance.